moleculerjs/site/source/docs/cachers.md

 ```

 ## Clear cache
 When you create a new model in your service, sometimes you have to clear the old cached model entries.
-For this purpose there are internal events.
-When an event like this is emitted, the cacher will clean the cache.

 **Example to clean the cache inside actions**
 ```js